StarkStrom-Driverless/fse_pb_bsp_doc/can_receive_queue/README.md

-The following example shows how to use ID specific message queues.
+The following example demonstrates how to use **ID-specific CAN message queues**.

 ---